open-contracting/standard/docs/guidance/map/related_processes.md

 ![OCDS framework agreement model](../../_static/png/framework_agreement_model.png)

-The competitive extension is used to distinguish whether the second stage of a framework agreement procedure involves competition.
+The `tender.competitive` field of the [competitive](https://extensions.open-contracting.org/en/extensions/competitive/master/) extension is used to distinguish whether the second stage of a framework agreement procedure involves competition.

 The following guidance describes how to model the different stages of a framework agreement procedure in OCDS.